 We all remember the press-on nails that would look cheap and pop off way too easily.
 But the newer versions are made with higher-quality plastic and adhesives that last much longer.

 “I call them Cinderella nails,” Adeline Sarino, national director of nails at The Red Door Salon & Spa, told TODAY Style.
-“They are perfect for an event or if you are too pressed for time to visit the nail salon.”
+“They are perfect for an event or if you (can't) visit the nail salon.”